-Remove the cover from the plastic housing by squeezing both sides toward each other.
-Secure the receiver to the wall in the desired location, ensuring the two antennas are pointing up.
-Install the supplied mounting screws and shoulder washers in the mounting hole locations as shown in Figure 1.
+- 1. Remove the cover from the plastic housing by squeezing both sides toward each other. - 2.
+Secure the receiver to the wall ensuring the two antennas are pointing up and the wall tamper switch makes proper contact with the wall.
+Use the supplied screws in the mounting hole locations as shown in Figure 1.